 The prevalence of peer pressure on social media is a factor to consider as well.
 If your teen becomes upset or hurt by social media posts or messages from others, you’ll need to encourage him or her to talk to you about it.
 You can also rely on a trusted teacher to start a conversation about social media use if you feel like that might have a bigger impact on your teen.

-MSN reports that there have been studies which observed direct links between high levels of social media use and depression or anxiety symptoms.
+There have been studies which observed direct links between high levels of social media use and depression or anxiety symptoms.
 The idea that the emotional investment in social media can create intense feelings of upset and were linked with worse sleep quality and higher levels of anxiety and depression in adolescents.

 Setting family rules about when it is appropriate to use social media will help to keep use in check.
 There should be guidelines regarding what time of day electronics should be turned off, and ways to keep social media from interfering with meal time, homework, and other activities.